 If you’re looking for a fabulous, decadent, finale for a party, you’ll love this dreamy cheesecake.
-During strawberry season there’s nothing more delicious than a fresh strawberry pie.
-Few desserts are as eye appealing as a glistening fresh fruit pie.
+During the strawberry season, there’s nothing more delicious than a fresh strawberry pie.
+Few desserts are as eye-appealing as a glistening fresh fruit pie.
 One bite of this creamy creation tells you this is a dessert above others.
 So I thought it might be fun to combine the two.
 Why choose!
 This dessert can be made up to three days before serving.
-It’s luxuriously low in fat and calories compared to a full fat cheesecake.
-One slice of this magnificent dessert has 233 calories, 9 grams of fat and 6 Weight Watchers POINTS PLUS.
+It’s luxuriously low in fat and calories compared to a full-fat cheesecake.
+One slice of this magnificent dessert has 210 calories, 7 grams of fat and 9 Blue WW Freestyle SmartPoints, and 9 Green.
 A slice of Cheesecake Factory’s Strawberry Cheesecake has 733 calories and 29 grams of fat.

 Prep Time: 20 minutes